On Ilmanen's multiplicity-one conjecture for mean curvature flow with type-I mean curvature: The linearized equation of rescaled mean curvature flow

 \emph{Step 3.} We calculate the difference of $\phi_{u_i^+}(p)$ and $\phi_{u_i^-}(p)$ where $\phi_u=H_u-\frac 12\langle \x_u, \n_u\rangle.$ Combining (\ref{eq:D6}) with (\ref{eqD:D1}), we have \beq \phi_{u_i^+}(p)-\phi_{u_i^-}(p) = -Lu+a_3^{\al\bb}u_{\al\bb}+b_3^{\ga}u_{\ga}+c_3u, \eeq where $a_3^{\al\bb}, b_3^{\ga}$ and $c_3$ are small and tend to zero as $u_i^+$ and $u_i^-$ tend to zero.
 Note that \beq (\p_t {\x_{u_i^+}} )^{\perp}=\langle \p_t{\x_{u_i^+}}, \n_{u_i^+}\rangle=\p_t {u_i^+}\langle \n, \n_{u_i^+} \rangle=\p_t {u_i^+}w_{u_i^+}, \eeq where $w_{u_i^+}$ is defined by (\ref{eqC:C2}), and $\x_{u_i^-}$ satisfies a similar equation as (\ref{eq:D7}).
 Moreover, we have \beqn \p_t {u_i^+}w_{u_i^+}-\p_t {u_i^-}w_{u_i^-}=\int_0^1\,\p_{\tau}(\p_t\td u_{\tau}w_{\td u_{\tau}})\,d\tau. \eeqn As in (\ref{eqC:E11}), we have \beqn && \p_{\tau}(\p_t\td u_{\tau}w_{\td u_{\tau}})\nonumber\\&=& \p_tu \,w_{\td u_{\tau}}+ \p_t\td u_{\tau}\,\p_{\tau}w_{\td u_{\tau}}\nonumber\\ &=&\p_tu \,w_{\td u_{\tau}}+ \p_t\td u_{\tau}\Big((\p_sw)(p, \td u_{\tau}, \Na \td u_{\tau} )\cdot u+(\p_{y_i}w)(p, \td u_{\tau}, \Na \td u_{\tau} )\cdot u_i\Big). \eeqn Since $w(p, 0, 0)=1$ by (\ref{eqC:C7}), we have \beqs w_{\td u_{\tau}}(p)&=&1+\int_0^1\,(\p_{\la}w_{\hat u_{\la}})(p)\,d\la\\ &=&1+\td u_{\tau}\int_0^1\,(\p_sw)(p, \hat u_{\la}, \Na \hat u_{\la})\,d\la+\td u_{\tau, i}\int_0^1\,(\p_{y_i}w)(p, \hat u_{\la}, \Na \hat u_{\la})\,d\la. \eeqs Combining the above identities, we have \beqn \p_t {u_i^+}w_{u_i^+}-\p_t {u_i^-}w_{u_i^-}&=&\p_t u(1+b_4^i\td u_{\tau, i}+c_4 \td u_{\tau})+b_5^i u_{ i}+c_5 u, \eeqn where $c_4, c_5, b_4^i $ and $b_5^{i}$ are small and tend to zero as $u_i^+$ and $u_i^-$ tend to zero.
 Combining (\ref{eqC:F1}) (\ref{eqC:F2}) with the equation of rescaled mean curvature flow, we have \beqs \pd ut&=&\frac 1{1+b_4^i\td u_{\tau, i}+c_4 \td u_{\tau}}\Big(\p_t {u_i^+}w_{u_i^+}-\p_t {u_i^-}w_{u_i^-}-b_5^i u_{ i}-c_5 u\Big)\\ &=&\frac 1{1+b_4^i\td u_{\tau, i}+c_4 \td u_{\tau}}\Big(Lu+a_6^{\al\bb}u_{\al\bb}+b_6^{\ga}u_{\ga}+c_6u\Big)\\ &=&Lu+a_7^{\al\bb}u_{\al\bb}+b_7^{\ga}u_{\ga}+c_7u, \eeqs where $a_6^{\al\bb}, b_6^{\ga}, c_6, a_7^{\al\bb}, b_7^{\ga}$ and $c_7$ are small and tend to zero as $u_i^+$ and $u_i^-$ tend to zero.
 The lemma is proved. \end{proof}

 \end{appendices}

-10pt Haozhao Li, Key Laboratory of Wu Wen-Tsun Mathematics, Chinese Academy of Sciences, School of Mathematical Sciences, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; hzli@ustc.edu.cn.\\
+10pt Haozhao Li, Institute of Geometry and Physics, and Key Laboratory of Wu Wen-Tsun Mathematics, School of Mathematical Sciences, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; hzli@ustc.edu.cn.\\

-Bing Wang, School of Mathematical Sciences, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; Department of Mathematics, University of Wisconsin-Madison, Madison, WI 53706, USA; bwang@math.wisc.edu.\\
+Bing Wang, Institute of Geometry and Physics, and Key Laboratory of Wu Wen-Tsun Mathematics, School of Mathematical Sciences, University of Science and Technology of China, No. 96 Jinzhai Road, Hefei, Anhui Province, 230026, China; topspin@ustc.edu.cn.\\